Thearkhamknight/Object-detection/README.md

 # Object-detection
 This Tensorflow Object Detection API is the original creation of Yuki Takahashi, with the github username Yuki678.
 I merely modified a few scripts to make it more compatible so it can be run more smoothly.
 For more information see the end of this README.
-The objective is to use this Object Detection Model to detect objects in different classes within a set of images.
+The objective is, using models pretrained on the Coco Dataset, to use transfer learning with Tensorflow's Object Detection API to train a selected model to detect objects in different classes within a set of images.
 For example, Mr. Takahashi trained this model to detect red, yellow, and green traffic lights.
 I used this model to detect redactions, signatures, initials, and dates from a variety of documents.
 Note: When you run this notebook, you will be cloning two other repositories to your local work station, driving-object-detection and
 Ex_Scripts.